cforssen/BayesianMethodsNP/install.md

 ## Jupyter notebooks
 <a href="https://jupyter.org/">Jupyter notebooks</a> will be used extensively in this course.
 It is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
 Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.

-Therefore, once the environment is set up and activated, you are encouraged to get acquainted with the notebook workflow by starting a jupyter notebook in the directory with the lecture contents.
-In the directory tree from the github repository:
+Therefore, once the environment is set up and activated, you are encouraged to get acquainted with the notebook workflow by starting a jupyter notebook in a directory with ipynb files.
+E.g., in the directory tree of the cloned github repository:

 <pre class="prettyprint"><code class="language-java">$ jupyter notebook
 </code></pre>

 The Jupyter Notebook will open in your default browser.
 It should show a list of the subdirectories.
-It is recommended that you start with the Jupyter-Python-NumPy exercise notebooks in the Intro directory.
-Just double-click on the first one to get started.
-Make sure to evaluate the cells with <strong>shift-return</strong>.

-However, a word of caution: Since Jupyter Notebooks are not pure text files (they are basically json files), they do not integrate seamlessly with git version control.
+However, a word of caution: Since Jupyter Notebooks are json files with much metadata, they do not integrate seamlessly with git version control.
 The action of evaluating a cell in a notebook, without changing any code, will register as a file update in git.